OlofH2/Before-Fab-Academy/docs/KiCad_and_Roland_MonoFab_SRM_20.md

 ![Schematic_PCB_files](img/Schematic_editor400x289.jpg)

+!!!Info

     In this [video](https://www.youtube.com/watch?v=ZeAAy6L8AB8&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=2) he explains how to hide librarys that are seldom used and add a KiCad library.
 After watching the video I googled "Fab Lab library", as suggested in the video, and downloaded [this library](https://gitlab.fabcloud.org/pub/libraries/electronics/kicad).
 Then I clicked on the button marked as **Code** and chose **Zip**.
 Then I opened up the downloads folder and extracted the library.
 I saved this library in a folder where I plan on storing everything connected to working with KiCad.

 ![DownloadingLibrary](img/DownloadingLibraryCodeZip_200x234.png)